Google's reCAPTCHA Turns 'Invisible,' Will Separate Bots From People Without Challenges

 Google Checkmates Antiphorm (Score:2)

-There goes anonymous browsing (Score:3)
+There goes anonymous browsing (Score:5, Insightful)

 The current "identify some bullshit" captchas can be done without javascript.
 This seems unlikely to have that failsafe.
 It will be a wad of purposefully hard to reverse engineer javascript, probably with some timing crap to make it hard to do anything with, and that will be that.
 It will of course ultimately end up generating telemetry.